Contact Us

 Registration

-Registration is open!
+Registration will open on February 3rd at 10am.
 Please reach out with any questions to information@oaklandstrokes.org

 • Waitlist registrations will be processed in the order received on the Active Registration site, space permitting.
 Updates will be communicated via email.